Fractional Chern Insulators Transition in Non-ideal Flat Bands of Twisted Mono-bilayer Graphene: End Matter

-\textit{Stronger magnetic field.---}As shown in Fig.~\ref{fig:butterfly}(a,b), we compute the magnetic spectrum of tMBG at the $+K$ valley (for the $-K$ valley, the magnetic field and Chern numbers are reversed).
+\textit{Hofstadter butterfly.---}As shown in Fig.~\ref{fig:butterfly}(a,b), we compute the magnetic spectrum of tMBG at the $+K$ valley (for the $-K$ valley, the magnetic field and Chern numbers are reversed).
 Under positive magnetic field, the original $C = +2$ flat band splits into subbands with Chern numbers $+1$, $-2$, and $+3$.
 In contrast, under negative magnetic field, the band remains intact with $C = +2$.
-We further evaluate the violation of the trace condition for magnetic subbands.
-Interestingly, at both $\kappa=0.5$ and $\kappa=0.7$, the separated subbands (need stronger field, different from color separation effect) with Chern numbers $C=1$ and $C=3$ exhibit nearly ideal trace conditions, with $\eta \sim 0.1$.
+We further evaluate the trace-condition violation of magnetic subbands.
+At both $\kappa=0.5$ and $\kappa=0.7$, the separated subbands that require stronger fields than the color-separation regime and have Chern numbers $C=1$ and $C=3$ exhibit nearly ideal trace conditions, with $\eta \sim 0.1$.
 In contrast, only at $\kappa=0.5$ does the original $C=2$ band attain $\eta \sim 2$ under a weak negative magnetic field.
-This means stronger negative field can stabilize Lauglin and Halperin-like states generally.
+This means stronger negative field can stabilize Laughlin and Halperin-like states generally.